quietui/quiet/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 IMPORTANT!

 If the bug isn't obvious, please post a minimal reproduction using CodePen or JSFiddle.
-Avoid using cloud-based IDEs such as CodeSandbox and StackBlitz, as make things a lot harder for me to verify.
+Avoid using cloud-based IDEs such as CodeSandbox and StackBlitz, as it makes things a lot harder for the maintainer to verify.

 A MINIMAL REPRO WILL GET YOUR BUG RESOLVED FASTER!